 General

 "Cold start" means the period from the test start until the point when the vehicle has run for 5 minutes.
-If the coolant temperature is determined, the cold start period ends once the coolant is at least 70 °C for the first time but no later than 5 minutes after test start.
+If the coolant temperature is determined, the cold start period ends once the coolant is at least 70 °C for the first time, but no later than 5 minutes after test start.

 "Criteria emissions" means those emission compounds for which limits are set in regional legislation